MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-resources.md

 ## Remove a library server or share

-There're circumstances in which you need to remove a library server or share.
+There are circumstances in which you need to remove a library server or share.
 For example, if you're no longer using the resources on a share or you temporarily want to remove those resources.

 - To remove a library share, select **Library** > **Library servers** > and select the library share.
 In Actions, select **Library Share** > **Remove**.
 Select **Yes** to confirm.